Danish film exec OK'd for work after sex harassment review

 "Although it was an assessment of the situation here and now, they had the old accusations in the back of their heads," Kjaerhauge told The Associated Press.
 "The bottom line is what was tolerable five years ago, is not OK nowadays."

-Aalbaek Jensen — an outspoken provocateur known for stunts including posing naked before photographers at the Cannes Film Festival — was informed Tuesday he could come back to work.
+Aalbaek Jensen — an outspoken provocateur known for stunts including posing naked before photographers at the Cannes Film Festival — co-founded Zentropa with von Trier in 1992.
+He was informed Tuesday he could come back to work.

 A date for his return hasn't been set and he "is in no way going to be part of the management," Kjaerhauge said.